Native Images

 Basic Native Image

-# Compile to native image
+# Compile to native image and run it

 jbang --native hello.java